marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    The standard must provide means for reporting the received and provided energy for each individual Power State.
 This extends the requirements on Power State statistics described in Section 5.4.7.

+## Obsolete Battery State from RFC6988

+   Batteries are built in component within a network device and have no difference with other built in components such as power supply.
+Therefore there is no need to monitor the battery status of these entities by network management systems separately.

+   This document proposes to obsolete battery state from RFC6988.

 ## Time Series of Measured Values

    For some network management tasks, obtaining time series of measured